sorindragan/google-hashcode/README.md

 # Google HashCode
-My team's(Bytefellas) implementations for 2018 and 2019 qualification rounds.
+Implementations for 2018, 2019 and 2020 hashcode qualification rounds.

 ## Qualification 2018
 - Language used: *Java*